-Painting your door requires at least one coat of a quality enamel primer, followed by a color coat of either oil or water-based exterior enamel paint.
+Painting your wood screen door requires at least one coat of a quality enamel primer, followed by a color coat of either oil or water-based exterior enamel paint.
 Only use a high-quality, exterior specific enamel paint to finish your door.
 Interior paint types are not designed for outdoor applications and will not properly seal your door from moisture, resulting in damage that will void our warranty.

 Be sure to paint all sides of the door, even the bottom, and give extra attention to tight areas that might be missed.
 Remove any decorative panels to ensure even coverage, reinstalling them afterward.